SaraSuriya/atomize-pro/README.md

 The front-end is built with vanilla Javascript, CSS, and React, but with improvements, will include features supported by libraries such as Dnd Kit.
 On the back-end, Express keeps the server afloat and a PostGresql database holds all the user's stored data and preferences.

 ## Current Features

-### Goal Creation:
+### Measure progress in four different ways:
-Choose from four different templates to track your goal and your day's progress: 1) A check-list for simplicity and black-and-white outcomes, 2) A progress bar for meeting a specific number of units, 3) Sets for tracking repetitions of activities, and 4) A three-level block for measuring progress in stages.
+Choose from four different templates to track your goal and your day's progress:

+1) A check-list for simplicity and black-and-white outcomes
+2) A progress bar for meeting a specific number of units
+3) Sets for tracking repetitions of activities
+4) A three-level block for measuring progress in stages

 ### Set List Categories with Tabs:
 Keep your goals organized in lists and stored under customized tabs for easy navigation and overwhelm prevention.